 Step 5: Push the tag¶

 Do not push to master before doing this; our auto-release setup only works when there is a new commit associated with a tag.
 If you’ve made this mistake, delete the tag and create an empty commit:

 $ git tag -d RELEASE_VERSION $ git push -d origin RELEASE_VERSION $ git commit --allow-empty

 Step 6: Release the release¶

-Once the tag is in GitHub, Travis CI will build a Linux dist and AppVeyor will build a Windows installer and upload it to GitHub releases as a draft.
-Once the assets are uploaded, you can edit the draft release and paste in your release notes, then click ‘Publish Release’.
+Once the tag is in the GitHub repository, GitHub Actions will build a source tarball and AppVeyor will build a Windows installer.
+They will create a draft release on GitHub containing those files.
+Edit the draft, paste in your release notes, then click ‘Publish Release’.